kepeoples/sp25-cse110-lab3/standup.md

 ## Any blockers?
 - None

+**Date:** 2025-04-20

+## What I did yesterday
+- Finalized layout structure for meeting minutes
+- Researched `:has()` selector compatibility

+## What I’m doing today
+- Implementing responsive layout with flexbox
+- Starting to plan Issue #6 (media queries)

+## Any blockers?
+- Unsure if `:has()` is fully supported across required browsers

 **Date:** 2025-04-21

 ## What I did yesterday
 - Added CSS styling for headers and sections
 - Finished Issue #4 (passphrase placeholder)

 ## What I’m doing today
 - Working on responsive layout for meeting minutes
 - Starting Issue #6 (media queries)

 ## Any blockers?